mpintaric55334/mpintaric55334/README.md

 # 👋 Hi, I'm Matija

-🎓 Fresh graduate in **Data Science** from the *Faculty of Electrical Engineering and Computing, University of Zagreb*.
+🎓 Fresh master graduate in **Data Science** from the *Faculty of Electrical Engineering and Computing, University of Zagreb*.

 ---